LTUC/amman-dotnet-401d2/Resources/UserSecrets.md

 1. Right click on your project
 2. Select "Manage User Secrets"

 This will open up a secrets.Json file in your Visual studio.
-Yours will be empty, but all it is, is a JSOn key/value pair file.
+Yours will be empty, but all it is, is a JSON key/value pair file.
 This should mimic your `appsettings.json` file.

 ```
 {